dataiap/dataiap/day4/README.md

 Notice that we have used the word "term" instead of "word" when describing tf-idf and cosine similarity.
 This is on purpose.

 The problem with using a single word, as we have, is that we lose the context of a word.
-For example, "expensive" could be part of the phrase "not expensive", or part of the phrase "very expensive".
+For example, "expensive" could be part of the phrase "not expensive," or part of the phrase "very expensive."
 These have opposite meanings, but we bunch both together when using a single word for the term.

 One popular way to add more context is to simply use more than one word per term.
 We could instead use 2-grams, which are all 2 consecutive word sequences.
 For example, the phrase "she ate the turtle" has the following 2-grams: